mattlitwiller/Qupath-Ki67-Analysis/README.md

 Contains 3 custom trained yolov11 models to detect germinal centers (GC) + mantle regions, light zone (LZ) + dark zone(DZ) regions, and tonsil + appendix tissues.

 ## instanseg
 Contains instanseg models required for running instanseg.
 For the Ki-67 project, only the brightfield_nuclei model should be used.
 This can also be found online.
-See GPU setup for InstanSeg [below](#setup).
+See GPU setup for InstanSeg as it is required for the extension [below](#setup).

 ## predictions
 Contains predictions of tissue regions for various slides.